avl/noatun/docs/docs.md

 ```

 If FieldA is an opaque field, we know no message can ever read it.
 This means that we can be certain that
-the value that Event1 wrote can never be accessed.
-Thus, messages that only write opaque data can be pruned
+the value that Event1 wrote can never be accessed by other messages.
+Thus, messages that only write opaque data
-as soon as all their information has been completely overwritten.
+can be pruned as soon as all their information has been completely overwritten.

 ### Collections